jsigler47/LlamaServer_management/README.md

-# LlamaServer_management
+# Ubuntu Setup
-Ansible playbook to manage home server "LlamaServer"
+Ansible playbook to setup a fresh Ubuntu box with apps, defaults, and configurations.